Sharding in Managed Service for ClickHouse®

 To distribute data across shards, create a distributed table on the Distributed engine

-query, ClickHouse® uses a sharding key to determine where the data should be placed.
-Its value determines which shard the query will target.
-The sharding key is similar to the partitioning keyINSERT
+When running the INSERT query, ClickHouse® uses a sharding key to determine the target shard.
+Its value determines which shard will be queried.
+The sharding key is similar to the partitioning keyINSERT queries, the SELECT queries send subqueries to all shards in the cluster, regardless of how data is distributed across the shards.

 ClickHouse® offers two different approaches to operating distributed tables with flexible data distribution in a cluster: